serverlessworkflow/specification/specification.md

 The workflow markup allows defining non-restful services and their operations using the `metadata` property of [functions definitions](#Function-Definition).
-Note that using the function definitions `metadata` to add proprietary information about service execution can break the portability of the workflow langugage, meaning your workflow model may not be executable on different platforms that do not understand it.
+Note that using the function definitions `metadata` to add proprietary information about service execution can break the portability of the workflow language, meaning your workflow model may not be executable on different platforms that do not understand it.

 Here is an example function definition for a service operation.